CodeScop/Oge-Mai-Field-Guide/waterquestssummary.md

 ### The Hunt Begins

 - **Location:** Available in the Luciola Forest
-- **Hunt Trail Route:** (available from game open) • HuntS1 Joining the Hunt • **The Hunt Begins** • HuntS1 Deeper Forest Hunting • HuntS1 A Past Not Forgotten • HuntS1 The Curator of Elder Library • HuntS2 All Who Wander • HuntS2 Oh, Endless Possibilities! • HuntS2 No Wrong Path • Hunt S2 Stumbling Upon Sheep • HuntS3 To Grow & Change • HuntS3 Bettering Ourselves • HuntS3 Bigger & Brighter • HuntS3 A Bubble Dream • HuntS4 Dirt to Dust • HuntS4 Celebrate Joy • ???
+- **Hunt Trail Route:** (available from game open) • HuntS1 Joining the Hunt • **The Hunt Begins** • HuntS1 Deeper Forest Hunting • HuntS1 A Past Not Forgotten • HuntS1 The Curator of Elder Library • HuntS2 All Who Wander • HuntS2 Oh, Endless Possibilities! • HuntS2 No Wrong Path • Hunt S2 Stumbling Upon Sheep • HuntS3 To Grow & Change • HuntS3 Bettering Ourselves • HuntS3 Bigger & Brighter • HuntS3 A Bubble Dream • HuntS4 Dirt to Dust • HuntS4 Celebrate Joy • HuntS4 Still Missing Something • ???

-### I Am the Night - CAVE

-- **Location:** Cave
-- **Unlocked by:** CAVE MQ1/Meet the Shadow
-- **Type:** Battle
-- **Requirements:** Defeat 20 Tacin
-- **Rewards:** Wardrobe: Tacin Shoulder Pads https://4thewords.com/media/wardrobe/featured/male/wm&#95;1225-bat-wing-shoulder-pads-8613-82800.png
-- **Recommendations:** There's another Tacin-oriented quest later, so if you're Really Concerned about having to fight more 150-word monsters, you can delay this.
-I wouldn't let that delay me, though.

-### Ideas Brought to Life - HuntS4

-- **Location:** Available in Luciola Forest
-- **Unlocked by:** Hunt Trail HuntS3 A Bubble Dream
-- **Type:** Battle
-- **Requirements:** Defeat 3 Weekiwa
-- **Rewards:** Hunt Map Piece 11, 10 Hunter Tokens
-- **Recommendations:** You know the drill.
-Weekiwa is clearly a water entity, so my subtle hint dovetails with the quest description to point you to look in water communities.

 ### Infected Raina Part 1 - SurfaceC

 - **Location:** Raina Surface Camp
 - **Quest Path:** (open via Raina Expedition Trail: Raina Surface Camp (Riza quest)) • **Infected Raina Part 1** • SurfaceC Infected Raina Part 2 • SurfaceC Infected Raina Part 3 • SurfaceC 4 The Infected
+- **Type:** Battle, Collection
+- **Requirements:** Defeat 5 Vota, 5 Knusha, & Pay 10 Nets, and 10 Leaves
+- **Rewards:** 1 Dust Water, unlock Infected Raina 2
+- **Recommendations:** We mentioned that this is the region of convoluted sidequests, yes?
+Infected Raina 3 has some nice benefits.
+So for this, go ahead and fight your battles for Vota and Knusha, then go to the Forest to farm Vine Nets and Leaves as needed.
+Or pursue the Hunt Quests against Velts, the ones that start with "Battle of", to eventually unlock Dust Velts, who drops Nets.
+(And I'd *strongly recommend* getting a jump on Infected Raina Part 2 before turning this in, for morale.
+That means 30 MORE Rope, 30 MORE Leaves, and 30 MORE Nets, plus all the Rope and River Grass to fight more Vota and Knusha, which means you'll probably need to farm 40 Vine Nets in Mama Tree, have 40 Leaves, then head over to the Desert and get 40 Steel and 40 Stone and craft your Nets).
+(And if you want to go all the way through to Part 4, that's up by 45 more for each of the above.)
+If you do the battles last, you might be able to pick up the next quest immediately and enjoy the benefits of overlap.

 ### Infected Raina Part 2 - SurfaceC

 - **Location:** Raina Surface Camp
 - **Quest Path:** (open via Raina Expedition Trail: Raina Surface Camp (Riza quest)) • SurfaceC Infected Raina Part 1 • **Infected Raina Part 2** • SurfaceC Infected Raina Part 3 • SurfaceC 4 The Infected
+- **Type:** Battle, Collection
+- **Requirements:** Pay 30 Net and 30 Leaves, and defeat 10 Vota, 10 Knusha, 10 Yala
+- **Rewards:** 2 Dust Water, 1 River Chest, unlock Infected Raina 3
+- **Recommendations:** Again, I'd do the battles first and then roam to the Forest and Desert to collect the rest.
+The resource calculators are almost required at this point.

 ### Infected Raina Part 3 - SurfaceC

 - **Location:** Raina Surface Camp
 - **Quest Path:** (open via Raina Expedition Trail: Raina Surface Camp (Riza quest)) • SurfaceC Infected Raina Part 1 • SurfaceC Infected Raina Part 2 • **Infected Raina Part 3** • SurfaceC 4 The Infected
+- **Type:** Battle
+- **Requirements:** Defeat 10 Wyverns
+- **Rewards:** 3 Dust Water, Wardrobe: Raina Mask https://4thewords.com/media/wardrobe/featured/female/wm&#95;featured&#95;raina&#95;mask.png , ability to craft Raina Sword and Raina Bracelet
+- **Recommendations:** Almost there!
+You got FORTY NETS, this is a piece of cake in comparison!
+(Start collecting River Stones; you'll need 1000 of them to get both your shiny new beauties in the store.)

 ### Inking By Number (2/5) - MT